QW home | image capture | prints from trans | prints from polaroids | scanning | lightjet | ultrachrome™ | ilfochrome | display life | contact us

 Image Capture:

-Keith and Annette use a combination of cameras, and in most cases, fine grain transparency film to create their images, including:
+Keith and Annette use a combination of cameras to create their images, including:

-- Toyo 4" X 5" with Schneider and Nikon lenses, a standard sheet film back as well as a Calumet 6cm x 9cm roll film holder.
+- Toyo 4" X 5" with 65mm, 90mm, 210mm Schneider and a 360mm Nikon lenses, a standard sheet film back as well as a Calumet 6cm x 9cm roll film holder.

 - Polaroid 680SE camera with Time Zero film for "manipulated Polaroid" images.